Verdicts reached in Johnny Depp, Amber Heard libel trial

 The jury also has reached a verdict regarding a $100 million counterclaim Heard filed against Depp.
 Heard said she was defamed when Depp’s lawyer called her abuse allegations a hoax.

-The verdicts are expected to be read inside the Virginia court at 3 p.m.
-Wednesday.
+The verdicts were expected to be read inside the Virginia court at 3 p.m.
+Wednesday, but the judge sent the jury back because it had not completely filled out the form.
 The seven-person civil jury had to come to a unanimous decision to reach each verdict.
 They deliberated for about 12 hours over three days.

 Depp is suing his ex-wife for $50 million, accusing her of libeling him with a 2018 op-ed she wrote describing herself as “a public figure representing domestic abuse.”
 Heard filed a $100 million counterclaim against the “Pirates of the Caribbean” star after his lawyer called her allegations a hoax.
 Each accuses the other of destroying their career.